ArduPilot/ardupilot_wiki/mavproxy/source/docs/analysis/mavtools.rst

 mavparms.py
 ===========

-Finds the APM parameters in a logfile and displays them on the console.
+Finds the ArduPilot parameters in a logfile and displays them on the console.

 .. code:: bash